+Outlook & GrowthThis career is expected to grow 19 percent—faster than average—through 2018.
 An increasing number of firms—and individuals—are interested in geographic information and its applications.
 Opportunities should be stronger for professional surveyors than for surveying and mapping technicians.
 Opportunities will be best for surveyors who have a bachelor’s degree and strong technical skills.

 Salary & WagesIn 2008, surveyors earned an average salary of $52,980.
 The middle 50 percent earned $38,800 to $70,010.
 The highest 10 percent earned more than $85,620.

+What is a Surveyor?Surveyors establish official land, airspace and water boundaries.
+They write descriptions of land for deeds, leases and other legal documents; define airspace for airports; and take measurements of construction and mineral sites.
+Other surveyors provide data about the shape, contour, location, elevation or dimension of land or land features.
+When measuring boundaries, surveyors select known reference points in the field and calculate the location of important features in the survey area.
+Surveyors often use the Global Positioning System (GPS) to locate reference points with a high degree of precision.
 Surveyors also research legal records, look for evidence of previous boundaries, and analyze data to determine the location of boundary lines.
 Some surveyors perform specialized functions.
 Geodetic surveyors measure large areas of the earth’s surface.
 Geophysical prospecting surveyors mark sites for sub-surface exploration, usually to look for petroleum.
 Marine or hydrographic surveyors survey harbors, rivers and other bodies of water.